openaps/docs/docs/index.rst

    While You Wait For Gear <docs/While You Wait For Gear/index>

-   Build your rig <docs/Build Your Rig/index>
+   Installing OpenAPS on your rig <docs/Build Your Rig/index>

    Customize-Iterate <docs/Customize-Iterate/index>